Prime Number Theorem And ...

 is absolutely convergent for \(\sigma {\gt}1\).

-Lemma 1 First Fourier identity
+Lemma 1 first_fourier

 #

-If \(\psi : \mathbb {R}\to \mathbb {C}\) is continuous and integrable and \(x {\gt} 0\), then for any \(\sigma {\gt}1\)
+If \(\psi : \mathbb {R}\to \mathbb {C}\) is integrable and \(x {\gt} 0\), then for any \(\sigma {\gt}1\)

 \[ \sum _{n=1}^\infty \frac{f(n)}{n^\sigma } \hat\psi ( \frac{1}{2\pi } \log \frac{n}{x} ) = \int _\mathbb {R}F(\sigma + it) \psi (t) x^{it}\ dt. \]